 We have entered into the Revolving Credit Facility, the Subscription Credit Facility, the SPV Asset Facility I, the SPV Asset Facility II and the SPV Asset Facility III and the SPV Asset Facility III and the future may enter into additional credit facilities.
 In addition, we have issued the 2023 Notes and the 2024 Notes.
 As of March 31, 2019, we had \$2.8 billion of debt outstanding (which does not include the 2024 Notes issued on April 10, 2019), with \$290.7 million available under our existing credit facilities.
 As of March 31, 2019, our asset coverage ratio was 245%.
 The Subscription Credit Facility will terminate before this offering commences.
+Following the receipt of proceeds from the capital call drawdown notice we delivered on June 4, 2019 and from this offering and the repayment of indebtedness upon receipt of these proceeds, we expect our asset coverage ratio to be approximately % based on the value of our total assets as of , 2019.

 See "Risk Factors - Risks Related to Our Business - To the extent that we borrow money, the potential for gain or loss on amounts invested in us will be magnified and may increase the risk of investing in us.
 Borrowed money may also adversely affect the return on our assets, reduce cash available to service our debt or for distribution to our shareholders, and result in losses"; "Risk Factors - Risks Related to Business Development Companies - Regulations governing our operation as a business development company and RIC affect our ability to raise capital and the way in which we raise additional capital or borrow for investment purposes, which may have a negative effect on our growth.
-As a BDC, the necessity of raising additional capital may expose us to risks, including risks associated with leverage"; "The Company - General"; and "Regulation".
+As a business development company, the necessity of raising additional capital may expose us to risks, including risks associated with leverage"; "The Company - General"; and "Regulation".